Nereg/ARKMonitorBot/src/new_version_changelog.md

 #!campfire <meat count> <campfire count> - same as above but now we have servial campfires so it would be faster

 Added typing indicator to !ipfix command
+Integrated !ipfix command into !server add command (it now can change game port for query port using steam API) Added typing indicator to !server add command